mpacala00/spring-angular-forum/README.md

 	private checkIfOwner(usernameToCheck: string): boolean {
 		return this.authService.checkIfEntityIsOwned(usernameToCheck);
 	}
-**checkIfOwner()** function sets the property by calling authService which checks if passed in string matches username in the token.
+**checkIfOwner()** function sets the property by calling authService which checks if what is passed in the string matches username in the token.